polkadot-js/api/docs/cookbook/README.md

 The following cookbook sections are available -

-- (Blocks)[blocks.md] - Snippets around working with blocks and headers
+- [Blocks](blocks.md) - Snippets around working with blocks and headers
-- (Storage)[storage.md] - Snippets for working with storage
+- [Storage](storage.md) - Snippets for working with storage
-- (Transactions)[tx.md] - Snippets for working with transactions
+- [Transactions)](tx.md) - Snippets for working with transactions

 ... more to come.

 ## Contribute

-And as always, if you have an addition to make, or a question to ask any (any PRs)[https://github.com/polkadot-js/api/tree/master/docs] or (issues)[https://github.com/polkadot-js/api/issues] are appreciated.
+And as always, if you have an addition to make, or a question to ask any [any PRs](https://github.com/polkadot-js/api/tree/master/docs) or [issues](https://github.com/polkadot-js/api/issues) are appreciated.
 The initial content was generate from exactly such questions, either in Riot chat or as submitted as issues.